clarkmcc/go-hubspot/generated/v3/imports/docs/PublicImportsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCrmV3ImportsImportIdErrorsGetErrorsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetErrorsRequest struct via the builder pattern

 Name | Type | Description  | Notes